Toorourrong Reservoir: History

 The Yan Yean Reservoir, completed in 1857, was Melbourne's first water supply system.
 In 1879 low dam levels showed that further water sources were necessary to meet increased demand by a growing population.
 The Wallaby Creek aqueduct was constructed in 1882–1883 to divert water via an interbasin transfer from Wallaby Creek via Jacks Creek and the Plenty River to Yan Yean.
 The reservoir was constructed in 1883–1885 and linked to Yan Yean by the Clearwater Channel aqueduct, and the Wallaby Creek aqueduct was extended north to harvest Silver Creek.
 Public Works Department engineer William Thwaites designed most of these works.
 As water quality in the lower Plenty River had deteriorated, the intake from the river at Yan Yean Reservoir was closed and all water supply was drawn from the closed forest catchments via Toorourrong.

 The reservoir and associated works are listed on the Victorian Heritage Register.

 Toorourrong Reservoir Park

 Below the dam wall is the 12 ha Toorourrong Reservoir Park.
 The park and surrounding forest were burned in the 2009 Victorian bushfires.
 The park is now open to the public.

 In 2011, the City of Whittlesea's Bushfires Memorial Working Group selected Toorourrong Reservoir as a site for a memorial to remember the impact of the Victorian bushfires on the local community.

 There is a platypus-watching hide overlooking the reservoir.
 The Australian Platypus Conservatory was based at the reservoir from 1996 to 2007 and at that time the area supported approximately 30 platypus.

-The effect of the 2009 fires on the platypus is not currently known.
+The population was disturbed by the 2009 bushfires and was believed extinct in 2018.